 7. Ensure correct blend of slabs by selecting individual slabs from several project packs at a time

-Colour & tonal variation will occur in natural products.
-Therefore when using several project packs, slabs should be blended throughout the project to produce an overall natural appearance by selecting from all crates as the patio is laid.
+Colour and tonal variation will occur in natural products.
+This means that when using several project packs, slabs should be blended throughout the project to produce an overall natural appearance by selecting from all crates as the patio is laid.

 8. Sealing the paving

-Please ensure that if you intend to seal your patio to protect it from staining, then sealing should be completed before pointing the paving, We recommend sealing to protect your patio long term.
+Please ensure that if you intend to seal your patio to protect it from staining, then sealing should be completed before pointing the paving.
+We recommend using Rob Parker’s Best Patio Sealer to seal your stone, in order to protect it in the long term.
 It will preserve the original colour by making it easier to remove stains and dirt.
-Please read some tips here about pale sandstone patios and the specific way to seal pale sandstone slabs

 9. Pointing the slabs